agasior093/it-interview/README.md

 ### How is `String` created?
 What is String pool?

 `String` is sequence of characters, one of most important characteristics of a string in Java is that it is immutable.
-Once created, the internal state of a string remains the same.
-It is achieved by use of string pool.
+Once created, the internal state of a string remains the same (String is immutable)

 String constant pool is separate place in heap memory where the values of all the strings defined by the program are stored.